dcSpark/shinkai-node/typescript/README.md

 This creates a new folder called `MyToolName` with a base project template.

-The compiled toolkit is located at `dist/packaged-shinkai-toolkit.js`
+The compiled toolkit is located at `./MyToolName/dist/packaged-shinkai-toolkit.js`

-## @shinkai/toolkit-example
+# @shinkai/toolkit-example

-This is an DEMO toolkit that contains tools:
+This is a DEMO toolkit that contains tools:
-* isEven: detect if a number is even or not
+* isEven: detect if a number is even or not.
-* HTTP: perform a http request
+* isInteger: detect if a number is an integer or not.

 ```
 cd shinkai-toolkit-example
 npm ci
 npm run build
 ```
-The compiled toolkit is located at `dist/packaged-shinkai-toolkit.js`
+The compiled toolkit is located at `@shinkai/toolkit-example/dist/packaged-shinkai-toolkit.js`

-## @shinkai/toolkit-runner
+# @shinkai/toolkit-runner

 This is the program that executes compiled `packaged-shinkai-toolkit.js`

-You have two options for using the runner, either as an executable or webserver.
+You have two options for using the runner, either as an executable or web server.

-## @shinkai/toolkit-lib

-Internal core library for toolkits.

-Installation: `npm install --save @shinkai/toolkit-lib`
+More information at `@shinkai/toolkit-runner/README.md`

-### As an executable:
+## As an executable:

 ```
 cd shinkai-toolkit-runner